alyfdezarias/MetaheuristicsLibrary/README.md

 # MetaheuristicsLibrary
-generic implementation of metaheuristics in C#
+Generic implementation of metaheuristics in C#